Using the Mobile device monitoring dashboard

 Overview tab

-This tab helps you understand their mobile device landscape in one place by showing what’s in use, which devices are outdated, and where attention is needed.
+This tab helps you understand the overall mobile device landscape in one place by showing what’s in use, which devices are outdated, and where attention is needed.

 Overview